 There are many rules to the game of soccer and a fair portion of them apply to the goalkeeper either directly or indirectly.
 Take some time to better understand different parts of the game and try to find ways to use the rules in your strategy as a player.

 Whether you’re a goalkeeper or a field player by trade, understanding these parameters will improve your soccer IQ and assist you in elevating your play.
+For more useful guides, see the articles below or visit our home page.

 How can I become a goalie?
 In order to play any position, it is important to research the rules, requirements, and characteristics of each.
 To become a goalkeeper, you’ll also need to practice blocking shots, punting, and goal kicks.
 One more key responsibility of the keeper is to communicate and organize the players in front of them.
 The goalie should be able to direct the attack as well as the defense due to their perspective on the field.